 Vidya has worked in a variety of mental health settings including community mental health agencies and psychiatric inpatient hospitals.
 She has been a psychotherapist at Naper Clinical Behavioral Services since 2007.

 Vidya utilizes a holistic approach blending Western and Eastern philosophies of treatment.
 Her years of practicing yoga, visiting and living in India, and nutritional training have assisted her in facilitating Eastern approaches to mental health.
 Vidya assists clients in finding a balance in their own lives to manage successfully symptoms associated with depression, anxiety, ADHD, and transitions in life such as school, parenting, divorce, and grief.

 Vidya grew up in Naperville, and has close ties with the community through personal and professional experiences.

-Wendy Pawelski, LCPC, CADC, received a Bachelor’s degree in vocal performance from Millikin University, a Master’s degree in clinical psychology from Benedictine University, a Certificate in School Counseling from Northern Illinois University (type #73), and an Addictions Certificate (CADC) from the College of DuPage.
-She is trained as a divorce and family mediator, helping to empower individuals to work agreements and settlements.
+Wendy Pawelski, LCPC, CADC, received a Bachelor’s degree in Vocal Performance from Millikin University, a Master’s degree in Clinical Psychology from Benedictine University, a Certificate in School Counseling from Northern Illinois University (type #73), and an Addictions Certificate (CADC) from the College of DuPage.
+Wendy is an EMDR therapist, and is passionate about working with those suffering from PTSD.
+She is also trained as a divorce and family mediator, helping to empower individuals to work agreements and settlements.